View the recording of our training session.

 - Applications and support materials must be submitted electronically by the due date.

-- Tuesday, October 6: Check presentation at Board of County Commissioners meeting, Hillsborough (tentative)
+- Fall, 2021: Check presentation at Board of County Commissioners meeting (tentative)

 - Artist Project Grant funds may be used for expenditures to conduct quality arts programs for the benefit of the greater community.
 Typical uses of money include artist payments, space rental, advertising, marketing and publicity, website and electronic media, scripts, costumes, sets, props, supplies, equipment rental or purchase.

-- Artist grantees are not required to match their grant amounts dollar for dollar, but priority will be given to applicants that have other funding sources or their own funds invested in the project.
+- Artist grantees are not required to match their grant amounts dollar for dollar, but priority will be given to applicants that have additional funding sources, or their own funds, invested in the project.

 Applications are reviewed by panels of experts in the visual, performing, and literary arts, comprised of members of the OCAC Advisory Board and members of the artist community.
 Panelists discuss and score the grants using an established rating system.
 The highest scoring applications are funded and the dollar amount granted to each applicant is determined by the OCAC Advisory Board.
 The panel evaluates applications based on the following criteria: